 Electromagnetic effects resulting from a lightning strike could cause damage to navigation systems or very expensive and sometimes irreversible losses of communication.

-Everything is electronic these days, unlike in the days of Franklin.
+Everything is electronic now, unlike in the Franklin's day.

 In 2011, it was decided to install —instead of a conventional passive sensor system that would enhance the attraction of lightning, with the resulting inevitable damage— the revolutionary new DEVICE FOR BALANCING VARIABLE ELECTRIC FIELDS which PREVENTS LIGHTNING FROM STRIKING